Storyflow Logo

 What is the best AI tool for memoir writing?

-For memoir, Storyflow (structural canvas for thematic organisation) plus Claude Projects (long-form prose drafting) is the leading stack.
-Memoir benefits more from structural AI than from prose-generation AI because the value is in which stories to tell, in what order, with what themes.
+For memoir, Storyflow (a structural canvas for thematic organization) plus Claude Projects (long-form prose drafting) is the leading stack, often with NotebookLM if you write from journals or transcripts.
+Memoir benefits more from structural AI than from prose-generation AI, because the hard part is not the sentences: it is deciding which stories to tell, in what order, and around which themes.
+That selection work is a Structure Room job, and it is where the AI reading your whole board actually helps.

 What AI tool helps with worldbuilding?